-This report presents the results of the Subsoil and Foundation Investigation (SFI) for the proposed Blandford Residence to be constructed within Homestead B8 of the Marabou Subdivision, Filing 1 in Routt County, Colorado.
+This report presents the results of the Subsoil and Foundation Investigation (SFI) for the Home Ranch located at 27250 Home Ranch Road in Routt County, Colorado.
 The approximate location of the project site is shown in Figure #1.

-NWCC, Inc.'s (NWCC) scope of work included obtaining data from cursory observations made at the site, logging of four test pits, sampling of the probable foundation soils and laboratory testing of the samples obtained.
+NWCC, Inc.'s (NWCC) scope of work included obtaining data from cursory observations made at the site, logging of five test pits, sampling of the probable foundation soils and laboratory testing of the samples obtained.
 This report presents recommendations for economically feasible and safe type foundations, as well as allowable soil pressures and other design and construction considerations that are advisable, but not necessarily routine to quality design and building practices.

-Proposed Construction: NWCC understands, based on conversations with the client and architect, the proposed residence will consist of a two-story wood-framed structure constructed over a full-depth basement and with an attached garage.
+Proposed Construction: NWCC understands a new Owner's Residence will be constructed north of the existing lodge.
+NWCC has assumed the residence will consist of a one to two-story wood-framed structure constructed over a full-depth walkout basement and with an attached garage.
 NWCC has also assumed that the lower levels of the residence and garage will be constructed utilizing concrete slab-on-grade floor systems placed from 0 to 7 feet below the existing ground surface.